NelsonDane/auto-rsa/README.md

 ### 🤷‍♂️ Maybe future brokerages 🤷‍♀️
 #### Ally
 Ally disabled their official API, so all Ally packages don't work.
 I am attempting to reverse engineer their API, which you can track [here](https://github.com/NelsonDane/ally-api).
 Once I get it working, I will add it to this project.
-#### Chase
-Chase doesn't have an official API, so it would have to be added using Selenium.
 #### Vanguard
 Will be added using Selenium just like Fidelity.
 I found this [vanguard-api](https://github.com/rikonor/vanguard-api), but it failed when I ran it.
 #### SoFi